altocodenl/tagaway/readme.md

 If two (or more) distinct pivs have the same hash, the list will contain repeated hashes.
 However, we're OK with this, since the amount of repeated pivs should be relatively small, and the use we have for this list doesn't require it to contain non-repeated elements.
 To eliminate duplicates, we could either filter them in javascript, or add all the resulting hashes onto a redis set, but we won't do it - at least, not for now.

-Note that we access the next-to-last element in `s.last`, since the result of the last operation corresponds to the deletion of `qid`, rather than the `smembers` operation which brings the ids.
+Note that we access the second element in `s.last`, since that one corresponds to the `smembers` operation which brings the ids.

 We will merely return the result of obtaining all the hashes, which should produce a list of hashes.
 This concludes the function.